Area Status: Open

 This trail climbs the Dry Lake Hills from Little Elden Trail to meet Sunset Trail in quiet nook between the Dry Lake Hills and Mount Elden.
 Much of the trail was constructed - and reconstructed three times since the 2010 Schultz Fire - by devoted trail volunteers including mountain bikers, hikers, equestrians and several other organizations.

-As the trail climbs through the ever present ponderosa pine and Gambel oak trees that inhabit much of Flagstaff's surrounding landscape, it gradually winds through Douglas-fir, limber pine and pockets of aspen trees at the top.
-Additionally, you will encounter the occasional rocky mountain maple along the trail which during the fall season will blaze with color.
-Two vistas along the trail offer outstanding views of Sunset Crater located 8 miles northeast (as the crow flies) and in the distant background the painted desert acts as a colorful backdrop.
+The trail climbs through the skeletons left behind by the Schultz Fire and patches of surviving ponderosa pine and Gambel oak.
+It gradually winds through Douglas-fir, limber pine, and pockets of aspen trees at the top.
+The trail offers outstanding views of the San Francisco Peaks, Sunset Crater, several prominent volcanic peaks, and in the distant background the painted desert acts as a colorful backdrop.